-We are talking here about a construction with blocks filled with concrete and not building blocks; the latter are only used on small skimmer pools and do not allow all types of lining.
-You can find more information about pool lining in this post.
+We are talking about a construction with blocks filled with concrete and not building blocks; the latter are only used on small skimmer pools and do not allow all types of lining.
+You can find more information about pool linings in this post.

 These blocks are made of factory-moulded concrete; they differ from cinder blocks in that they have holes in the base and are dry-assembled.
 Each block has 1 or 2 cells to allow the passage of the irons essential to the construction of the pool walls.
 The blocks are then filled with concrete delivered by truck or made on site with the concrete mixer; it must be fluid enough to fill the block cells correctly and to coat the reinforcement well.
 Its structure is similar to that of poured concrete but does not require any expensive equipment for its implementation: no metal or wooden panels and no concrete spraying machine either.

-Why build your infinity pool with these kind of blocks?
+Why build your infinity pool with these kinds of blocks?

 This method of construction has many advantages but also some disadvantages.

-- The implementation is very simple for a mason or an experienced handyman in masonry.
+- The implementation is very simple for a mason or a handyman experienced in masonry.
 Of course, don’t go on this adventure alone if you have no experience.

 - Any pool project can be built with this system.
 It is possible to build an infinity pool with concrete blocks.

 - Any pool lining is allowed: from liner to tile to fiberglass reinforced polyester.